DocCaliban/de-formed/README.md

 ## Usage
 ### Step 1: Create a file to define your validations.
 To avoid unnecessary complexity, use the property names of the object you want to validate for the schema property names.
-Validation functions can receive an optional second parameter of state if needed.
+Validation functions can receive a second parameter of state if needed.

 ```ts
 export const DogValidation = () => {